Outgoing Transfer Agreements

 Participants in voluntary service assignments with Mennonite service agencies may earn academic credit through Hesston College.
 The participant must be admitted as a part-time student, enroll in Soc 150 Service Learning and design the learning contract prior to the beginning of the service term.
 One hour of credit may be earned for each month of full-time service up to a maximum of six hours.
 The learning contract is drawn up between the participant and the vice president of Academics or an instructor appointed by the vice president of Academics.
 The participant may use the full length of the service term or 12 months, whichever is shorter, to complete the requirements of the contract.
 A special tuition rate applies, with full payment due at the time of enrollment.
 Participants are eligible to enroll in additional online Hesston College courses at the same discounted rate.

 Hesston College and Mennonite Disaster Service (MDS) cooperate to provide a program of study that prepares students for leadership in MDS projects.
 See the plan of study under Disaster Management.

 Central American Study and Service Program

-Through the College Consortium, Hesston College has agreements with several instutions to make online courses available to students.
+Through Acadeum (College Consortium), Hesston College has agreements with several institutions to make online courses available to students.
 Courses are pre-approved by the Hesston College academic office in order to supplement existing course offerings.
 In order to register for a course under the agreement, Hesston College student must be degree-seeking and in good academic standing.
 Participating students pay all academic tuition and fees to Hesston College and courses taken are transcripted by Hesston College.
-Course dates including add, drop, and grading periods shall be defined by the teaching institution, and the teaching institution reserves the right to require the withdrawal of any student whose conduct requires such action.
+Course dates including add, drop and grading periods shall be defined by the teaching institution, and the teaching institution reserves the right to require the withdrawal of any student whose conduct requires such action.
 Standard Hesston College withdrawal policies also apply.
 Acadeum courses do not count as Hesston College courses for the residency requirement for graduation.